vladyslav-kramarenko/desire_quiz/README.md

    npm start

 ## Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Your contributions are welcome!
+If you wish to contribute, please fork the repository, apply your changes, and submit a pull request.

 ## License
 Distributed under the MIT License.
-See LICENSE for more information.